silverjuke/silverjuke/docs/user-guide.md

   request and there is still some music playing, Silverjuke can ask you whether really to quit.
 This option has no effect if the program is closed by other reasons, eg. by a shutdown of windows.

-- **Display:** With the "Show"-options, you can define whether the artist name, the total time and/or the track number (queue position) should be shown in the display.

-- **Track list: Automatic track number:** If this option is set to "yes", Silverjuke automatically enumerates all tracks of an album with no gaps starting at "1".
-This will ignore the information stored in the database or in the (ID3-)tags which will be used otherwise.

-- **Track list: Show:** With the "Show"-options, you can define which details should be displayed in the track list.
-You can switch on and off the display of album names, composers, (original) Artists, disk numbers, track numbers, year, and double tracks.
-Moreover, for the artist- and album names you can define if they should be shown if they differ from the artist-/album names of the whole album.

 - **Search: Lookup genre on simple search:** If this option is set to "yes", you can type in a genre into the simple search field in the main window.
 If the